Search

 Pregnancy often causes skin changes like darkening, stretch marks, and hair growth, which may improve after childbirth.

-Most pregnant women experience skin changes like darkening and stretch marks, and some may have skin conditions that usually get better after giving birth.
+Most pregnant women experience skin changes like darkening and itching, while serious skin conditions are rare but need early treatment.

 Community Join